-- (1) Construction, alteration, demolition, installation or repair work done under contract in whole or in part out of public funds.
-Construction can include work performed during the design, site assessment, feasibility study, and other preconstruction phases of construction. - (2) Work in or about streams, bays, waterfronts, embankments, or other work for protection against overflow, except maintenance, repair or reconstruction work. - (3) Supplies and materials used in maintenance, repair or reconstruction work in or about streams, bays, waterfronts, embankments, or other maintenance, repair or reconstruction work for protection against overflow. - (b) Length of Contract Term
+- (1) Erection, improvement, and repair of public buildings and works. - (2) Work in or about streams, bays, waterfronts, embankments, or other work for protection against overflow, except maintenance, repair or reconstruction work. - (3) Supplies and materials used in maintenance, repair or reconstruction work in or about streams, bays, waterfronts, embankments; or other maintenance, repair or reconstruction work for protection against overflow.